Welcome to Newcomers

-Sponsored by the Unitarian Universalist Association, Standing on the Side of Love is interfaith public advocacy campaign that seeks to harness love’s power to stop oppression.
+Sponsored by the Unitarian Universalist Association, Side with Love is interfaith public advocacy campaign that seeks to harness love’s power to stop oppression.

 At Northwest, we engage with other Unitarian Universalist congregations in joint action to support access to healthcare, living wages, family-oriented immigration policies, workplace equality and other issues impacting the quality of life in our communities.